alislaboratory/4BitCPU/README.txt

 	split into 3 digit hex: xxx, where the MSB is the opcode and the the next two bits are operands 1 and 2 respectively.
 These will be split and fed into the control unit as necessary.

 	I just had a slight problem with the program counter - since the output is a register, it is still performing the jump subtraction when it shouldn't be.
 A simple fix is to only allow through the subtrahend when the write pin, while also allowing program counter write on high write pin.
 Let's see if this fixes it.
+It did fix it, although I had to use my own twelve bit buffer since the inbuilt one is a tri-state so when off it is high impedance and breaks the subtractor.